Consumer Assistance | Energy | Telecom | Warehouse | Commission Actions | Miscellaneous

 There are four main types of solar installations: residential, commercial, community solar farms and utility-scale solar farms.
 Residential refers to systems that serve single-family residences and may also include multi-family housing.
 Commercial includes non-residential roof-mounted systems regardless of size, and non-residential ground-mounted systems up to 5 MW.

-What are the big benefits of solar energy?
+What are the benefits of solar energy?

 From a technical perspective, generation from solar energy systems aligns better with the typical daily pattern of electricity consumption than wind energy.
 This results in solar energy being able to generate more electricity during periods of higher electrical consumption than wind energy.
+However, as the amount of solar energy on the electric grid becomes saturated, the benefits realized from solar energy production matching the daily load pattern decreases.

 What challenges does solar energy face?

-Solar is a non-dispatchable energy source, meaning it’s not under the control of the operator.
 Solar energy generates electricity only when the sun shines and energy production varies day to day and hour to hour depending on other factors like time of day, season, and local weather conditions.
 Because solar energy can’t be depended on alone, grid operators must ensure they have a contingency plan if expected solar production falls short.
 There are numerous possible solutions to this intermittency problem, like diversifying energy sources, establishing redundancies and building energy storage capabilities, but all come with an added cost.

-Transmission capacity is also an obstacle for utility scale solar development.
+Transmission capacity is also an obstacle for utility-scale solar development.
 When it comes to renewable energy in the U.S., the areas most ideal for renewable energy development are located far from the demand centers in need of that energy.
 As a result, project developers know that generated electricity will need to be transported long distances to reach customers.
 While these project developers typically pay for the interconnection lines needed to get their power to the grid, current long-distance, high-voltage interstate powers lines are too congested to serve new projects.
 In order to continue developing renewable energy projects, significant investment in new interstate transmission lines will be needed.

 What does solar energy cost?